hamidghaedi/scRNA_seq-analysis/README.md

         label.size = 6)
 dev.off()
 ```
-Using the above resolution we can get two different cluster of cells for cluster 8.
-Now lets generate a customized `Ident` for the data set:
+Using the above resolution we can get two different clusters of cells for cluster 8.
+Now let's generate a customized `Ident` for the data set:

 ```r
 idt <- epi_seurat@meta.data[, c(14,15,17)]